CyVerse-learning-materials/pbvol3_rnaseq_tutorial/step10.rst

 Sleuth Shiny application allows you to interactively examine and tailor tables of differential testing results as well as graphs of gene expression and other metrics.
-The Application also allows you to export and save these outputs.
+The application also allows you to export and save these outputs.

 ----